Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: Results and discussion

-In figure~\ref{fig:Struct} a) we observe a plateau of $\log(S_2(l))$ for scales $l$ larger than the integral scale $L$ as expected for turbulent velocity.
+In figure~\ref{fig:Struct} a) we observe, independently of the process, a plateau of $\log(S_2(l))$ for scales $l$ larger than the integral scale $L$ as expected for turbulent velocity.
 These are the more energetic scales.
-Then when the scale decreases, $\log(S_2(l))$ also decreases following the $2/3$ law of Kolmogorov for the inertial region.
-In the dissipative domain $\log(S_2(l))$ decreases faster with the scale than in the inertial one, and its slope is close to $2$ as described by the Batchelor model~\cite{Batchelor1951}.
+Then, when the scale decreases through the inertial region, $\log(S_2(l))$ also decreases following the $2/3$ law of Kolmogorov.
+In the dissipative domain, $\log(S_2(l))$ decreases faster with the scale than in the inertial one, and its slope is close to $2$ as described by the Batchelor model~\cite{Batchelor1951}.
+This behavior in the dissipative domain is a signature of the smoothness of the field at these scales.
+While the NN-Turb field perfectly matches the Modane behavior within the errorbars for any scale of analysis, the rMRW field matches the Modane behavior in the dissipative and inertial ranges but the impact of the large scales is more localized and does not propagate through the inertial range.
+This leads, in the case of the rMRW process, to a linear behavior with a slope of $2/3$ remaining at larger scales compared to Modane.

-Figure~\ref{fig:Struct} b) illustrates that the generated field $u(x)$ is negative skewed as expected from the Kolmogorov $4/5$ law.
+Figure~\ref{fig:Struct} b) illustrates that the generated field $u(x)$ is negative skewed as requested by the Kolmogorov $4/5$ law.
 Moreover, due to intermittency effects in the dissipative domain, the skewness decreases whith the scale for scales $l<\eta$.
 However, this decrease is much more steep than the one from Modane experiment.
+On the other hand, the increments of the rMRW field present, by construction, null skewness indicating that their pdfs are symmetrical.

-In figure~\ref{fig:Struct} c) $\log(\mathcal{F}(l)/3)$ goes from zero in the integral domain of scales to larger values when the scale decreases.
+In figure~\ref{fig:Struct} c), independently of the process, $\log(\mathcal{F}(l)/3)$ goes from zero in the integral domain of scales to larger values when the scale decreases.
 This is a signature of intermittency in both the inertial and dissipative domains~\cite{Chevillard2012, Kolmogorov1962, Anselmet1984}.
-Moreover, it shows a linear behavior in the inertial domain with slope $-0.1$ (red dashed line).
+Moreover, the flatness of Modane and NN-Turb shows a linear behavior in the inertial domain with slope $-0.1$ (red dashed line).
 This behavior is representative of homogeneous and isotropic turbulence~\cite{Chevillard2012}.
-Furthermore, intermittency is stronger in the dissipative domain and so the increase of flatness becomes stepper~\cite{Chevillard2005}.
+Furthermore, for these two processes, the intermittency is stronger in the dissipative domain and so the increase of flatness when the scale decreases becomes steeper~\cite{Chevillard2005}.
+The flatness of the rMRW process behaves otherwise and does not capture the steeper increase in the disipative domain.
+The slope $-0.1$ in the inertial range is reproduced but in a smaller domain of scales.